March 28, 2025

 Refer | IPU CET BBA Books 2025

-Here are samples question based on most important Idioms and Phrases for the IPU BBA CET exam:
+Here are sample questions based on the most common idioms and phrases for the IPU BBA CET exam:

 Q1.
 What does the idiom "Break the ice" mean?